Pillars of the Pedigree: Driving the holy trinity of McLarens

 Finally, a rollback pulls up, and a crowd forms around it—partly because it has one of the mere 64 original short-tail street McLaren F1s ever made and partly because in the truck’s passenger seat is our columnist Jay Leno, the car’s original owner.
 Leno leaps out and, despite having arrived back in L.A. from the East Coast only about four hours earlier, and sporting a hacking cough, he strides over to introduce himself to the various attending officers from the California Highway Patrol, the Los Angeles Fire Department, the California Department of Transportation, and the U.S. Forest Service.
 Cellphones whip out.

 The F1’s tidy, elegant shape is as fresh and riveting as it was at its lavish launch party at the 1993 Monte Carlo Grand Prix.
 It’s clear that designer Gordon Murray was receiving signals from heaven or Planet 10 or perhaps the future, because the combined efforts of Ferrari, Lamborghini, and even McLaren have yet to produce a successor so thoroughly inventive or so immediately iconic.
 Sure, the fashions have changed since this voluptuous three-seater debuted, as have the safety rules.
 But after only the briefest, barely measurable period of depreciation, the F1 today steadily grows more appealing and, indeed, more valuable.
-A silver one with 9600 miles on the odometer sold at Monterey last August for an astonishing $15.6 million.
+A brown one with fewer than 250 miles on the odometer sold at Monterey in 2021 for an astonishing $20,465,000.

 With the rollback tilted down, Leno scrambles into the middle bucket and thumbs the starter, and the F1 crawls down the ramp, a stark contrast to the M6GT bellowing as it sits.
 Now that all three McLarens are on pavement, we insert ourselves behind the wheels, pull down the upturned doors until they latch with a satisfying click, and head off, a 28-cylinder spectacle paying tribute to a man who packed a heck of a lot into his short life.